How flexible working hours help Samantha to thrive

 15 May 2018

-And then last spring my parents announced that they were selling up and retiring to the coast.
+One day my parents announced that they were selling up and retiring to the coast.
 Up until that point they had lived around the corner and were my on-call babysitters.
 Rather than be happy for them, my first thought was, WHAT WILL I DO ABOUT CHILDCARE?
-Upping my nursery days to 3 days a week at our private nursery was going be out of the question.
+Upping my nursery days to three days a week at our private nursery was going be out of the question.

-Our most recent challenge has been juggling the school holidays—there seems to be one every 6 weeks!
-But again, with the option of being able to buy annual leave, Atkins has been a huge help to us.
-My next challenge is the 6-week long summer holidays and I’m open to any suggestions.
-Mmm… well at least with my parents settled in their home on the coast, my daughter will have a great place to spend the summer…
+Any parent will agree that juggling school holidays can be a headache.
+Again, Atkins has been a huge help to us with the option of buying more annual leave.
+When it comes to the six-week long summer holidays, I’m open to any suggestions.
+Well at least with my parents settled in their home on the coast, my daughter will have a great place to spend the summer…

-Being a parent brings so many challenges, but I can’t thank my management team or Atkins enough for the support they’ve given me whilst trying to juggle being a working mum.
+Being a parent brings so many challenges, but I can’t thank my management team or Atkins enough for the support they’ve given me as a working mum.
 I know I’m very fortunate to have an employer who really takes care of working parents.
-They’ve made it possible for me to be there for my little family, AND to carry on being valued at work.
-It’s true, with part time work comes a part time salary, but being able to be a present mum to my daughter, means everything to me!
+They’ve made it possible for me to be there for my little family, AND to carry on being equally valued at work.
+It’s true, with part time work comes a part time salary, but being able to be a present mum to my daughter, means the world to me!